 I tend to get stuck on what to write, too, from time to time.
 But as someone who gets paid to write, I don’t have the choice to skip the writing process because, well, deadlines.
 I’ve developed a few methods to help me stay creative, and I hope these tips help with your vow writing, too!

-Find reliable sources of inspiration
+Find reliable sources of inspiration for your vows

 The internet is a great source to get some ideas rolling, but I suggest finding inspiration that really kicks you in the heart.
 Most of the content you’ll find on the internet is dry and generic because it would be just plain weird for anyone to share their actual, personal vows to the world.
 If you’re not into poetry, reading, or anything written, try watching a favorite cheesy love movie.
 You can’t tell me you don’t have one.
 Everyone has one — even if they want to deny it publicly.
 While you’re watching or reading, take notes of the way the characters or writes express their feeling.
 How can you relate this back to the way you feel about your partner?